great-expectations/great_expectations/docs/docusaurus/docs/guides/setup/configuring_metadata_stores/how_to_configure_a_validation_result_store_on_a_filesystem.md

            base_directory: uncommitted/shared_validations/
 ```

-### 4. Confirm that the location has been updated by running ``great_expectations store list``

-To make Great Expectations look for Validation Results in the new Store, you must set the ``validations_store_name`` variable to the name of your Filesystem Validations Store.
-In this example, it is `shared_validations_filesystem_store`.

-### 5. Confirm that the Validation Results Store has been correctly configured
+## 4. Confirm that the Validation Results Store has been correctly configured

-Run a [Checkpoint](/docs/guides/validation/how_to_validate_data_by_running_a_checkpoint) to store results in the new Validation Results Store on in your new location then visualize the results by re-building [Data Docs](../../../terms/data_docs.md).
+Run a [Checkpoint](/docs/guides/validation/how_to_validate_data_by_running_a_checkpoint) to store results in the new Validation Results Store in your new location, and then visualize the results by re-building [Data Docs](../../../terms/data_docs.md).